sanjay-gupta-uw/CS452-Realtime-Microkernel-Trains-/README-K4.md

 ## 1.0 Overview

-This program is written for K2 and implements the desired functionality:

-- FirstUserTask runs and creates a name server, rps server, and rps clients
+- This program re-implements A0 but using the Kernel developed throughout CS452, and using interrupt handling to avoid spin waiting
-- RPSClients communication with server to play games OR
+- To run with IRQ enabled, set flag IRQEn to 1
-- Change PERF=1 in Makefile and run performance test.

 ## 2.0 Program Operation